arpitbbhayani/articles/blogs/isolation-forest.md

 Now we take a look at the algorithm, what it does, how it does and the math behind it.
 Fasten your seat belts, it's going to be a bumpy ride.

 ## The core principle
 The core of the algorithm is to "isolate" anomalies by creating a decision tree on points over random attributes.
-Anomalies, being more susceptible than normal points, isolate closer to the root.
+The random partitioning produces noticeable shorter paths for anomalies since

+ - fewer instances result in smaller partitions
+ - distingusable attribute values are more likely to be separated in early partitioning

+Hence, when a forest of random trees collectively produce shorter path lengths for some particular points, then they are highly likely to be anomalies.

 DIAGRAM goes here.

 The diagram above shows how isolation pattern of anomalies.

-It will be stupid if we conclude and label anomalies by just creating one decision tree, hence the process is repeated multiple times and split happen over random attribute and attribute value.
-The points that isolate closer to the root, more often than not are labeled as anomalies.
+The process is repeated multiple times and split happen over random attribute and attribute value.The points that isolate closer to the root, more often than not are labeled as anomalies.
 Hence a set of tree (forest) is maintained and the average level of each point across forest gives its likeliness to be isolated.
 The true anomalous points will more often than note have lower height.

 ## Construction of decision tree
 The decision tree is constructed by splitting the sub-sample points/instances over a split value such that the instances whose corresponding attribute value is smaller than the split value goes left and the others go right; and the process is continued recursively until the tree is fully constructed.
 The split value is selected at random between the minimum and maximum values of the selected attribute.